 Last Updated on

 content type instead.
 Going back to the topic at hand, some themes and plugins may use additional content types.
-For example, the Divi WordPress theme uses a Project content type and the WooCommerce plugin uses a Products content type.
-You can even create your own content types with the Custom Post Types UI plugin.
+For example, the Divi WordPress theme* uses a Project content type and the WooCommerce plugin uses a Products content type.
+You can even create your own content types by adding code in your functions.php file or by using a plugin such as the Custom Post Types UI plugin.

 - Custom Web Design